 There is an ongoing annual environmental monitoring program carried out at the Quarry Landfill for groundwater and surface water, the requirements of which are set out in ECA No. A110119.
-Based on the results of the 2022 monitoring program WSP, 2023), groundwater quality and surface water quality in Centre Creek is generally stable over time and not being adversely affected by the landfill.
+Based on the results of the 2021 monitoring program (RWDI, 2022), the overall site performance of the landfill is not having an adverse impact on nearby groundwater resources and surface water quality in Centre Creek is generally stable over time and not being adversely affected by the landfill.